Calculate SHA-256 checksums in PowerShell

 Windows PowerShell is an important tool in Windows Server for administrators.
 You can use PowerShell for Windows Server administration, software installation, automation, and shell/command-prompt scripting.

-OpenSSL comes in handy when you need to generate random passwords, for example for system accounts and services.
+OpenSSL comes in handy when you need to generate passwords or random strings.
+For example for system accounts and services.
 In this short post I'll give you a quick example on how to generate random passwords with OpenSSL in Linux (Bash), Windows and PHP.

 Here is how to install software packages during a Windows Deployment Services (WDS) deployment, without Microsoft Deployment Workbench (available in the Microsoft Deployment Toolkit, or MDT).